kscott67523/archios/README.md

 To start using Archios, follow these steps:

 1. **Sign Up**: Create an account on the Archios platform.
-2. **Clock In**: Send an email with the designated clock-in keyword to start tracking your working hours.
+2. **Clock In**: Send us an email to support@archios.cloud with the designated clock-in keyword to start tracking your working hours.
-3. **Configure Email Clock-In**: Opt in to clock-in via email in your account settings.
+3. **Configure Email Clock-In**: Opt in to clock in via email in your account settings.
 4. **Clock Out**: When you're done working, send another email with the clock-out keyword to stop the timer.
 5. **View Reports**: Access your timesheet reports and analyze your productivity over time.